Deformative Magnetic Marked Length Spectrum Rigidity: Introduction

 \subsection{Acknowledgements}

-I would like to thank Andrey Gogolev for his advice and support.
-I would also like to thank Gabriel Paternain for pointing out some mistakes in an earlier draft and for suggesting the use of Carleman estimates.
+I would like to thank Andrey Gogolev for his advice and support throughout the project.
+I would also like to thank Gabriel Paternain and Javier Echevarr\'{i}a Cuesta for pointing out mistakes in earlier drafts.